-Income Survey
+Income survey

-• those in industry,
+• those in the industry,

 • free economy,